-Persons seeking to develop, annex, rezone or divide property must petition the City Planning Commission and the City Council for approval.
-A petition application is submitted to the Planning Department, and depending on the type of petition, additional drawings or plans are required.
+Persons seeking to develop, annex, rezone or divide property must first get approval from the City Planning Commission and/or the City Council.
+An application is submitted to the Planning Department, and depending on the type of petition, additional drawings or plans are required.
 Once filed, a project is referred to as a "petition" and the person submitting the project is called a "petitioner."

 NEW!
 Planning Services has moved to on-line petition submission and review through the City's eTrakit software.
-Please contact Mia Gale at firstname.lastname@example.org or (734) 794-6000 x 42665 to set up an account and obtain a PIN for submitting plans.
+Please follow the steps below in preparing your petition:

 Below are links to information and application forms for annexing property into the City of Ann Arbor from Scio, Pittsfield, or Ann Arbor Townships.
 Annexation is required of properties that request City water or sanitary sewer service.